snowman-repos/book/project_managers/README.md

 Things you will want to discuss in the meeting are:

 * Why?
 What are the project objectives?
 How should the project meet user/consumer needs?
+* Who?
+Who is the project owner and why do this need it?
+* What?
+What are we going to to/make?
 *